« Back to Systemd: Frequently Asked Questions

 How to use systemctl edit to change a service?

-Systemd allows service units to be configured using a drop-in file, which is often called override.conf.
+Systemd allows service units to be changed and customized.
+This is done using a drop-in file, which is often called override.conf.
 It overrides the vendor-supplied version of a service to customize it.
 Instead of duplicating the configuration, the override file contains the differences.

 Editing the primary unit